Updated October 27, 2020

 Oh, and they’re faster than conventional lenders.
 Sometimes dramatically so.

 If conventional lenders are the training wheel lenders for new landlords, online investment property lenders strip off the training wheels for a more flexible, sustainable source of rental property loans.

-Another viable option for landlord loans are local community banks.
-Often they don’t report to the credit bureaus, and will lend to LLCs and other legal entities.
+Another viable option for landlord loans is local community banks.
+Often they don’t report to the credit bureaus and will lend to LLCs and other legal entities.

 Pricing and loan-to-value ratios (LTV) vary wildly, so call around to learn more about your local banks’ lending terms.